Classification of International Protection marking (IP) and Safety Integrity Level (SIL)

 Gas detection equipment is often used in harsh environments: water jets, dust, and so on.

-• International Protection marking, known as the IP code, is an international standard published by the International Electrotechnical Commission on the degrees of protection against ingress of water and dust, etc., published for the first time in 1989.
-It was transposed into European Standard EN 60529.
-This marking indicates the degree of protection provided by a material against intrusion by solid and liquid foreign objects.
+- International Protection marking, known as the IP code, is an international standard of the International Electrotechnical Commission, first published in 1989.
+It is used in European standard EN605292.
+This index classifies the level of protection offered by a device against the intrusion of solid objects and liquids.

-• Safety Integrity Level (SIL) is defined as a relative level of risk reduction provided by a safety function, or to specify a target level of risk reduction.
-In simple terms, SIL is a measurement of performance required for a safety instrumented function (SIF).
+- Safety Integrity Level (SIL) is defined as a relative level of risk reduction inherent in a safety function, or as the specification of a risk reduction target.
+More simply, it is a measure of the performance expected of a safety function (or SIF).

 Classification of International Protection marking (IP code)

-The use of classification codes to indicate the degree of protection provided by enclosures and casing against ingress of water and solid matter is now commonplace.
-These classifications also cover the protection of persons in the event of contact with energised parts or parts in motion inside the enclosure.
+The use of coded classifications to indicate the degree of protection of enclosures against infiltration and solid materials is now widespread.
+These classifications also cover the protection of personnel in the event of contact with live or moving parts within the enclosure.

-The rating system used to indicate the degree of protection is formed by the letters IP followed by two figures (characteristic numerals) that give the degree of protection:
+The notation used to indicate waterproof protection consists of the letters IP followed by two numbers indicating the degree of protection :

-• The first characteristic numeral gives the degree of protection of persons in case of contact with energised parts or parts in motion inside the enclosure.
+- The first number indicates the degree of personal protection in the event of contact with live or moving parts in the enclosure.

 For example:

-• An enclosure classified as IP65 offers full protection of energised parts and parts in motion against ingress of dust or water.
+- An enclosure classified as IP65 offers full protection of energized parts and parts in motion against ingress of dust or water.

 Note: this type of classification is suitable for gas detection equipment, such as control units, but the cooling of the electronic system needs to be monitored.